lisa-dai/power-outage-analysis/README.md

 Categorical variables are encoded using OneHotEncoder to convert nominal categories into dummy variables.
 Numerical variables are left as-is besides standardization using StandardScaler.
 The modeling algorithm I chose was LinearRegression, as it’s a straightforward and interpretable modeling algorithm that’s typically a strong starting point for regression problems.

-The RMSE of the baseline model is 7007.01.
-This equals an average deviation of 116.78 hours, an extremely high value.
-We can conclude that the baseline model is not good.
+The baseline model has an RMSE of 7007.01 minutes, which translates to an average error of approximately 116.78 hours.
+This large deviation indicates that the model struggles to accurately predict outage durations, suggesting it is not a reliable predictor in its current form.

 ## Step 5: Final Model